onosproject/onos-gui/docs/deployment.md

 # Deploying onos-gui with Helm

-This guide deploys `onos-gui` through it's [Helm] chart assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.
+This guide deploys `onos-gui` through it's [Helm] chart and assumes you have a [Kubernetes] cluster running with an atomix controller deployed in a namespace.
 `onos-gui` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.